chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/architecture.md

 ## Setup our repository with create-react-app and GitHub

 React is the most popular view layer according to the [State of JS](https://stateofjs.com/) survey.
-An overwhelming number of Storybooks use React, so we’re using it in this tutorial along with the custom [create-react-app](https://github.com/facebook/create-react-app) boilerplate.
+An overwhelming number of Storybooks use React, so we’re using it in this tutorial along with the [create-react-app](https://github.com/facebook/create-react-app) boilerplate.

-In a terminal run the following commands:
+In your command line run the following commands:

 ```shell
 # Clone the files